condac/KrappyRacingWheel/README.md

-# openRacingWheel
+# KrappyRacingWheel
-3D printed racing wheel for PC
+3D printed racing wheel for PC.
+Complete with wheel and base for USB connection.